Philippines at the Big Four beauty pageants: National pageants

 The following are national pageants which serve as qualifiers for the Big Four pageants.

 Miss Universe Philippines

 The Philippine representatives to the Miss Universe pageant from 1964 to 2019 were chosen by Binibining Pilipinas.
-Starting 2020, a separate organization has been choosing the Philippine representatives to the Miss Universe competition: the new Miss Universe Philippines Organization, with Shamcey Supsup as national director.
+Starting 2020, a separate organization has been choosing the Philippine representatives to the Miss Universe competition: the new Miss Universe Philippines Organization, with Ariella Arida as national director.

 Binibining Pilipinas

 In 1964, Binibining Pilipinas Charities Incorporated, (BPCI) headed by Stella Araneta became the official national franchise holder of the Miss Universe Organization in the Philippines, and had sent representatives to the Miss Universe pageant from 1964 to 2019.
 Its predecessor, the “Miss Philippines”, had been the official franchise holder from 1952 to 1963.

 In 1968, the same organization acquired the Philippine franchise of Miss International, and conducted a separate pageant called "Miss Philippines" to select a representative for the Miss International competition.
 In 1969, BPCI started to combine the Binibining Pilipinas and Miss Philippines competitions and awarded the title "Binibining Pilipinas" to the country's representative to the Miss Universe competition, while granting the "Miss Philippines" title to the representative for the Miss International competition.
 For the first time in 1972, both titles "Binibining Pilipinas Universe" and "Binibining Pilipinas International" were awarded to the winners in a single competition.